 Does your hair look lacklustre and dry?
 Noticing dandruff and uncontrollable frizz?
 Do your roots get greasy at the end of the day?
-You may be shampooing your hair too often!
+You may be shampooing your hair & scalp too often!

 Over-washing your hair with shampoo can leave it weak and brittle because you are stripping your hair of its natural oils.
 This leads to your scalp going into oil production overload trying to replenish the oil that was stripped away thanks to sulfates in shampoo.
 Click here to read more on sulfates.
 The good news is you can actually train your hair to be less greasy, and I asked my stylist to share her top 4 tips that will help the transition:

 Start extending your washes